 top of page

-Natalie Boverman is a Master in Urban Planning and Master in Architecture candidate at Harvard University's Graduate School of Design and is a Research Assistant at the Joint Center for Housing Studies.
+Natalie Boverman is a Master in Urban Planning and Master in Architecture candidate at Harvard University's Graduate School of Design and a consultant for the City of Kingston in New York.

 Natalie grew up in Portland, Oregon and completed an Interior Design degree at the University of Texas at Austin in the School of Architecture.